SAP-samples/integration-mcp-gateway/tutorials/composed-mcp-server/pre-configured/SAP_BTP_Destinations_Setup/README.md

    The screenshot below shows the completed destination form for `demo_LocationRisk` as a reference example.
 The same structure is applied to all four destinations, with the respective name and URL substituted.

    ![Destination form — completed example for demo_LocationRisk](./assets/ex1-prereq-create-destination.png)

+   ## Summary

+   You should now have a clear understanding of the configurations completed in the **SAP BTP Cockpit** to **create the BTP Destinations** required for Business Data Graph, which combines data from APIs across four different backend systems.
+   <br><br>Now that you have gone through the pre-requisites chapters, you should have a clear picture of the overall integration scenario and the pre-configuration steps that have been performed on the systems.

+   You can now proceed with the actual exercises.
+To do this, navigate to the [Exercises](../../../../?tab=main#exercises) section.